Closing school property projects

 - Re-tendering for future projects

 Once work on a building project has finished, the contractors will advise you.
-You will need to organise a final inspection with the school representative and project control group members.
+You'll need to organise a final inspection with the school representative and project control group members.
 While walking around the construction area, this group checks whether:

 - the site is clean and tidy